Rewind X Lightpaper

 Stage 1: Transfer Creation

-The sender initiates a Protected Transfer by specifying the recipient, token, amount, and desired window duration.
-The protocol validates inputs, calculates applicable fees based on the sender's NFT tier, and records the transfer in an immutable on-chain registry.
+The sender initiates a Protected Transfer by specifying the recipient, token, amount, and desired window duration (hours or minutes).
+The protocol validates inputs, calculates applicable fees based on the sender's NFT tier, and records the transfer in a non-upgradeable on-chain registry.

 Stage 2: Rewind Window

 Critically, no party can extend or shorten the window after creation.
-The duration is fixed at initiation and enforced deterministically by on-chain logic.
+The duration (hours or minutes) is fixed at initiation and enforced deterministically by on-chain logic.

 Stage 3: Resolution